usefulalgorithm/usefulalgorithm/README.md

 - _The Long Procession_, by Amia Venera Landscape
 - _28 (Remaster 2025)_, by Tujiko Noriko, Aoki Takamasa
 - _Stardust_, by Danny Brown
+- _TIMESOFPERIL_, by Sleep Sinatra
 - _馬_, by betcover!!
 - _World Maker_, by Psychonaut
 - _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle
 - _Forgetting Is Violent_, by Patrick Shiroishi
 - _Dancin' In The Streets_, by Rat Heart
-- _Things We Lost in the Fire_, by Low

 </details>